DarrenCoppinger/milestone-project-4/README.md

 ### Existing Features
 #### All Pages
 All pages include a responsive navigation bar (navbar) and title at the top of the page.
 The title and logo act as a "Home" button.
-On medium and small screen sizes the navbar reduces to just the title and logo, with the page's buttons concealed in a sidebar accessible via a menu icon in the left-hand corner of the navbar.
+On medium and small screen sizes the navbar reduces to just the title and logo, with the page's buttons concealed in a sidebar, accessible via a menu icon in the left-hand corner of the navbar.

-If the user is logged in the navbar contains the Home, Booking, Drinks, Cart and a Logout buttons.
-If the user is logged out only the Home, Register and Login buttons will be displayed.
+If the user is logged in, the navbar contains the Home, Booking, Drinks, Cart and a Logout buttons.
+If the user is logged out, only the Home, Register and Login buttons will be displayed.

 Each page has a message panel that appears directly under the navbar when a message is generated.

 #### Home
-The Home page includes background image of a cocktail bar which is fixed in position at the centre of the page.
+The Home page includes a background image of a cocktail bar which is fixed in position at the centre of the page.
 A floating transparent container appears in front of the image which holds a greeting statement.
-There are also two buttons at the bottom of the container which change depending on whether the user is logged in or not.
-If they are not logged on the buttons will direct the user to the "Login" and "About" pages.
-If the user is logged in the buttons will direct them to the "Booking" and "Drinks" pages.
+There are also two buttons at the bottom of the container which change depending on whether the user is logged in or out.
+If they are not logged in, the buttons will direct the user to the "Login" and "About" pages.
+If the user is logged in, the buttons will direct them to the "Booking" and "Drinks" pages.

 #### Booking
 The Booking page allows users to request a particular type of seat in the bar for a particular time.